-The Department of Endodontics supports the Dental School Mission toward the enhancement of oral health through acquisition, dissemination and use of endodontic knowledge.
+The Department of Endodontics supports the Dental School Mission toward the enhancement of oral health through acquisition, dissemination and use of endodontic evidence based knowledge.

 Patient Care Goal:

 Our patient care goal is to develop qualified, skillful clinicians who practice endodontics with state-of-the-art armamentaria and philosophies.
 New endodontists will treat and re-treat all types of teeth which need root canal therapy, perform vital pulp therapy, revascularization procedures, perform routine and advanced endodontic surgical procedures, manage traumatic injuries and the emergency needs of their patients, and treat medically compromised patients.

 Our research goal is to provide an environment in which research and the dissemination of scholarly activity are performed by its faculty and endodontic graduate students.
 All should have an appreciation for research design and critical review of the literature.

 Our community service goal is to develop endodontists who are trained to lecture and teach in a clinical setting in a dental school, who give presentations to dental societies and study clubs, and who are a part of organized dentistry.

 - The graduate student must meet all of the education standards as set forth by the Commission on Dental Accreditation for the Advanced Education Program in Endodontics.